Kensington, Maryland: 2000 census

 As of the census of 2000, the median income for a household in the town was $76,716, and the median income for a family was $96,394.
 Males had a median income of $65,804 versus $41,364 for females.
 The per capita income for the town was $35,919.
 About 0.9% of families and 2.1% of the population were below the poverty line, including none of those under age 18 and 1.3% of those age 65 or over.

 Commerce

-Kensington is primarily a bedroom community for workers who commute to jobs in the Washington, D.C., area, but it is not without its own commercial enterprises, which include "Antique Row" on Howard Avenue, the West Howard Antique District, and Kaiser-Permanente's Kensington facility, plus art shops, restaurants, supermarkets, auto repair shops, hardware stores, and others.
-The town hosts a website, Explore Kensington, listing businesses, services, news and events in the Town of Kensington.
+Kensington is primarily a bedroom community for workers who commute to jobs in the Washington, D.C., area, but it has some commercial enterprises, including "Antique Row" on Howard Avenue, the West Howard Antique District, and Kaiser-Permanente's Kensington facility, plus art shops, restaurants, supermarkets, auto repair shops, hardware stores, and others.
+The town hosts a website, Explore Kensington, listing businesses, services, news and events.

-The Town of Kensington hosts a farmer's market on Saturdays between 9am and 1pm at the historical train station which is still in use today as part of the MARC commuter train network.
-The town is home to the Noyes Library for Young Children.
+The town hosts a farmers' market on Saturdays between 9 a.m. and 1 p.m. at the train station.

+The town is home to the Noyes Library for Young Children, Montgomery County's oldest public library.